-The partnership with the San Bernardino County Workforce Development Department (WDD) provides on-site Workforce Development Specialists (WDS) who work exclusivity with HACSB customers.
-Since 2013, the WDD and HACSB staff have performed approximately 550 job placements with wages ranging from \$9 to \$23 per hour.
+The partnership with the San Bernardino County Workforce Development Department (WDD) provides on-site Workforce Development Specialists who work exclusivity with HACSB customers, particularly term-limited families.
 HACSB and WDD also established the Youth Employment Program from 16- to 24-year-olds to take advantage of up to six months of subsidized employment experience.

-Mutual customers have access to the county's Transitional Assistance Department (TAD) Programs and Supportive Services and are specifically targeted for the CalWORKS Youth Employment Program and the CalWORKS Subsidized Employment Program for adults.
-HACSB provides housing support and coaching while TAD offers job training, placement opportunities, and supportive services.
+Assistance Department (TAD) Programs and Supportive Services and are specifically targeted for the CalWORKS Youth Employment Program and the CalWORKS Subsidized Employment Program for adults.
+Services are also better aligned where HACSB provides housing support and coaching while TAD offers job training, placement opportunities, and supportive services, such as transportation assistance, paid child care, and assistance with work-related and education costs.

-Over the past 26-years through HACSB's Annual Scholarship Program, HACSB has awarded 292 students attending colleges, universities, and technical/vocational schools with \$219,250 in scholarships.
+Over the past 27-years through HACSB's Annual Scholarship Program, HACSB has awarded 297 students attending colleges, universities, and technical/vocational schools with scholarships.

-HACSB's Homeownership Assistance Program, which since its inception in 2000, has helped 232 families achieve homeownership.
+HACSB program participants can take advantage of HACSB's Homeownership Assistance Program, which since its inception in 2000, has helped 245 families achieve homeownership.
 Since 2009, this program has ranked among the top in the nation in creating new homeowners each year.

-Staff also makes direct referrals to over 50 partner agencies to provide program participants with vocational training, ESL classes, financial literacy education, parenting classes, mental health services, support groups, and small business development classes.
+Staff make direct referrals to over 50 partner agencies to provide program participants with vocational training, ESL classes, financial literacy education, parenting classes, mental health services, support groups, and small business development classes.